353mss/Jasper-Coin/README.md

 # Jasper-Coin
 Japer Coin is a new coin.
 Made by 353mss#0447 and My doggo jasper.
+I have about 3bil stock right now and giving some of it away soon!
 (Also you get coins for free for a bit ;)  )